 A network consists of devices, servers, routers, switches, and other networking components.
 The CPU is an integral part of all hardware devices in a network.
 It is responsible for the stability and performance of a device.
 Businesses rely on networks heavily, and the processing power of a company's hardware determines the capacity of the network.
 With CPU features and hardware rapidly evolving, it is important for organizations to plan their capacity and monitor their CPUs down to the last detail as a high processor load could result in deterioration of the network or server performance.
 Overutilization of the CPU can result in a non-functioning state.

-A CPU monitoring software helps you to analyze spikes in CPU load and identify overactive CPU usage.
+CPU monitoring helps you analyze spikes in CPU load and identify overactive CPU usage, along with hardware-based monitoring features such as CPU temperature monitoring.
 CPU monitoring tools offer CPU performance reports, using which you can choose to upgrade your existing hardware, improve the CPU capability or cut load, find underlying performance bottlenecks and avoid exorbitant costs arising due to unnecessary upgrades.
-A CPU monitoring tool also help you to identify unnecessary background processes running and find out the resource utilization of a process or application and its impact on the network as a whole.
+A CPU monitoring software also help you to identify unnecessary background processes running and find out the resource utilization of a process or application and its impact on the network as a whole.

 OpManager is an end to end network monitoring solution with extensive CPU monitoring capabilities.
 OpManager uses SNMP, WMI and CLI protocols to monitor devices and gather information.
 It displays the CPU utilization with other important CPU metrics which can also be generated as a report.
 OpManager helps you to configure thresholds and identify long term usage trends of your CPU with intelligent alerts to notify you of any sudden spike in CPU load.